Switch/Case Statement Syntax

 Where

-• [device.adapter_data.adaptername.fieldname] - The source field of the Adapter (as displayed in the query bar).
-The device or user prefix must reflect the type of asset query.
-This value must be enclosed in brackets.
+• [.adapters_data.adaptername.fieldname] - The source field of the Adapter (as displayed in the query bar).
+The asset-type prefix (for example: device, user, vulnerability, or software) must reflect the type of asset query.
+This value must be enclosed in square brackets.
 For example, [device.adapter_data.adaptername.fieldname].
+Use Syntax Helper or the Dynamic Value Statement Wizard to get the correct field name.

-Adapter fields names must be written in brackets in the following format:
+Adapter field names must be written in square brackets in the following format.
+For example:

 • [device.adapters_data.active_directory_adapter.hostname]